opensafely/documentation/docs/how-to-get-help.md

 Other than this, you will need to choose the most appropriate repo to submit an issue.
 If you're not sure where to submit your issue, just ask a question in our [Q&A forum](https://github.com/opensafely/documentation/discussions) and we can point you to the right place.

+## Data providers

+To discuss making your data available to researchers via the OpenSAFELY platform, please [contact our technical team](mailto:tech@opensafely.org).

 ---8<-- 'includes/glossary.md'